-The legendary teacher, education guru and TED award winner 2013, Sugata Mitra, who during his 20 minute TedTalk: ‘The Future of Learning’ he criticises the traditional education systems, which was created more than 300 years ago by the British Empire.
-During the late 90’s Sugata challenged this systems by placing a single computer in a classroom full of students with no adult supervision, creating a Revolution in Education, one that changes the objective and the tools for learning from creating an homogenous society educated by paper to promoting individuality and creativity thru technology.
-Sugata states during an interview for El País that “Today the world works differently, we need to replace fear with the pleasure of learning”.
+The legendary teacher, education guru and TED award winner 2013, Sugata Mitra, who during his 20 minute TedTalk: ‘The Future of Learning’ criticises the traditional education systems, which was created more than 300 years ago by the British Empire.
+During the late 90’s Sugata challenged these systems by placing a single computer in a classroom full of students with no adult supervision, creating a Revolution in Education, one that changes the objective and the tools for learning from creating an homogenous society educated by paper to promoting individuality and creativity through technology.
+Sugata states during an interview for El País “Today the world works differently, we need to replace fear with the pleasure of learning”.
 Thanks to recognition by Ted, with over 2.6 million views, he has created a program called SOLE (Self Organised Learning Environments) which has been adopted by schools in over 50 countries.

 Finland, one of the world’s leader in Education by the PISA Survey has also altered the educational system completely by creating a culture of trust between students and teachers, eliminating homework and tests, using technological tools to teach, and finding ways of making students interact more with their surroundings and living science first hand instead of reading it in text books.

 Overall today’s schools only need a computer and internet access in order for their students to start learning, they need to promote self-education and first hand approaches instead of memorising data without even knowing what it means.